autodesk-platform-services/aps-sdk-node/modelderivative/source/README.md

-## model-derivative-api@1.0.0
+## model-derivative@1.0.0

 Use the Model Derivative API to translate designs from one CAD format to another.
-This is TypeScript client library for model-derivative-api
+This is TypeScript client library for model-derivative

 ## Building the SDK
 1. Install dependencies